garris/BackstopJS/README.md

 ```sh
 $ backstop init
 ```
 ### Working with your config file

 By default, BackstopJS places `backstop.json` in the root of your project.
 And also by default, BackstopJS looks for this file when invoked.

 Pass a `--config=<configFilePathStr>` argument to test using a different config file.

+**Propagation of Environment Variables**

+To avoid having any hardcoded credentials, you can use "process.env." as prefix for any value in your json config.
+These values overwritten on runtime.
+Alternativ you can use the `backstop.js` config file.

 **JS based config file**